anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Initially, a pledge has a trust anchor only of its manufacturer, not yet of any target domain.
-In order for the pledge to automatically and securely obtain trust in a suitable target domain represented by its registrar, BRSKI uses vouchers defined in [RFC8366].
+In order for the pledge to automatically and securely obtain trust in a suitable target domain represented by its registrar, BRSKI uses vouchers as defined in [RFC8366].
 A voucher is a cryptographic object issued by the Manufacturer Authorized Signing Authority (MASA) of the pledge manufacturer to the specific pledge identified by the included device serial number.